Ananym/proxchat-tk/webrtc_audio_debug_summary.md

     - Removed locally managed RTP sequence numbers and adjusted timestamp logic.
   - **Audio Receiving & SSRC Handling:**
     - Removed the problematic `OnTrack` event handler.
+    - **SSRC Association:**
-    - **SSRC Association:** Implemented logic in `OnOfferReceived` and `OnAnswerReceived` to attempt to capture the remote audio SSRC from `pc.AudioRemoteTrack.Ssrc` after `setRemoteDescription` is successfully called.
+      - Implemented logic in `OnOfferReceived` and `OnAnswerReceived`:
+        - First, it attempts to capture the remote audio SSRC from `pc.AudioRemoteTrack.Ssrc` after `setRemoteDescription` is successfully called.
+        - **Fallback SDP Parsing:** If `AudioRemoteTrack.Ssrc` is `0` (unavailable), it now attempts to parse the `a=ssrc:` line directly from the raw SDP string of the offer/answer to obtain the remote SSRC.
 This SSRC is stored in `PeerConnectionState.RemoteAudioSsrc`.
     - Modified `OnRtpPacketReceived`:
-      - It now uses the `rtpPacket.Header.SyncSource` (SSRC) to find the corresponding `peerId` by looking up `RemoteAudioSsrc` in the `_peerConnections` dictionary.
+      - It now uses the `rtpPacket.Header.SyncSource` (incoming SSRC) to find the corresponding `peerId`.
+      - **Direct SSRC Match:** It first tries to match `incomingSsrc` with a known `RemoteAudioSsrc` in `_peerConnections`.
+      - **Refined Dynamic SSRC Association:** If no direct match is found and `incomingSsrc` is valid, it attempts to find a connected peer in `_peerConnections` that has `RemoteAudioSsrc == 0` (i.e., its SSRC is not yet known).
+If such a peer is found, `incomingSsrc` (from the current RTP packet) is assigned to that peer's `RemoteAudioSsrc`.
-      - If a `peerId` is found, it calls `_audioService.PlayAudio(foundPeerId, rtpPacket.Payload, rtpPacket.Payload.Length)`.
+      - If a `peerId` is successfully found (either by direct match or dynamic association), it calls `_audioService.PlayAudio(foundPeerId, rtpPacket.Payload, rtpPacket.Payload.Length)`.
     - The direct call to `_audioEndPoint.GotAudioRtp()` for received packets has been removed.
   - **Logging:** Implemented 1% probabilistic logging for high-frequency send/receive events.

 - **`AudioService.cs`:**